-Section Chairman Tommy Charles led the speeches with a plea to civic officials to give special consideration to showmen when implementing low emission and clean air zone charges.
+Western Section Chairman Tommy Charles led the Luncheon speeches with a plea to civic officials to give special consideration to showmen when implementing low emission and clean air zone charges.

 Showmen’s vehicles, he pointed out, didn’t pose a major threat to the environment – they had a much smaller impact than delivery vehicles and buses – given that they visited towns only once or twice during the year for just a few days.

 He also asked for councils’ help with planning applications – showmen needed somewhere for their families to live and for their children to go to school.

 He thanked the councils that host Guild-run fairs at Barnstaple, Bridgwater and Marlborough for their “fantastic” help and friendship; the Section had good relationships with all those councils, he said.